syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/azure.md

    {% endhighlight %}

-5. Include the following namespaces.
+4. Include the following namespaces.

    {% highlight c# tabtitle="C#" %}

    using Syncfusion.HtmlConverter;
    using Syncfusion.Pdf;
-   using System.IO
+   using System.IO;

    {% endhighlight %}

-6. Add the code samples in the controller for converting HTML to PDF.
+5. Add the code samples in the controller for converting HTML to PDF.

    {% highlight c# tabtitle="C#" %}

         public ActionResult ExportToPDF()
         {
             Environment.SetEnvironmentVariable("ASPNETCORE_ENVIRONMENT", "Development");
+            //Install the dependencies packages for HTML to PDF conversion in Linux string shellFilePath = System.IO.Path.Combine(env.ContentRootPath, "dependenciesInstall.sh");
+            InstallDependecies(shellFilePath);
             //Initialize HTML to PDF converter
             HtmlToPdfConverter htmlConverter = new HtmlToPdfConverter();
             BlinkConverterSettings settings = new BlinkConverterSettings();